AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the opinions of the early Christians on man\'s final destiny, is something phenomenal.
-Even Lecky writes: \"Origen, and his disciple Gregory of Nyssa, in a somewhat hesitating manner, diverged from the prevailing opinion (eternal torments) and strongly inclined \* \* \* to the belief in the ultimate salvation of all.
+Even Lecky writes: \"Origen, and his disciple Gregory of Nyssa, in a somewhat hesitating manner, diverged from the prevailing opinion (eternal torments) and strongly inclined...to the belief in the ultimate salvation of all.
 But they were alone in their opinion.
 With these two exceptions, all the fathers proclaimed the eternity of torments.\"[^342] It is shown in this volume that not only were Diodore, Theodore, and others of the Antiochan school Universalists but that for centuries four theological schools taught the doctrine.
 A